mopeneye/RFM_analysis_project/README.md

 Customers are grouped into segments according to their Recency, Frequency and Monetary values calculated.
 Their RFM scores have been founded with the help of their RFM values.

-Excel file of segments is attached.
-You can see what they mean. b
+Segments can be seen in segment6s.png file.
+You can see what they mean.